idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/equilibrium.md

 Computing the surface potential, $\Psi$, requires an additional equation, which [!cite](bethke_2007) writes as
 \begin{equation}
+\label{eq:psi}
 \frac{A_{\mathrm{sf}}}{Fn_{w}}\sqrt{RT\epsilon\epsilon_{0}\rho_{w} I}\sinh \left(\frac{z_{\pm}\Psi F}{2RT}\right) = \sum_{q}z_{q}m_{q} \ .
 \end{equation}
-Note that the right-hand side of this equation depends on $\Psi$ through the mass-action equation.
+Note that the right-hand side of this equation depends on $\Psi$ through [eq:mq].
 The additional notation introduced here is as follows.

 - $A_{\mathrm{sf}}$ \[m$^{2}$\] is the surface area of material upon which the $A_{q}$ live.
 Usually a mineral in the system provides this surface area and usually the user specifies a specific surface area in \[m$^{2}$/g(of mineral)\].
 Hence $A_{\mathrm{sf}}$ is proportional to the mole number of a mineral, $n_{k}$, with coefficient of proportionality being the mineral's density \[g.mol$^{-1}$\] and the specific surface area.
 - $\epsilon$ \[dimensionless\] is the dielectric constant: $\epsilon = 78.5$ at 25$^{\circ}$C for water.